paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-084-millennium-challenge.md

   (K) a description of the role of the United States Agency for International Development in any design, implementation, and monitoring of programs and activities funded under the Compact.

-(2) **Lower middle income countries** — In addition to the elements described in subparagraphs (A) through (K) of paragraph (1), with respect to a lower middle income country described in [section 7705(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7705/b&num=0&edition=prelim), the Compact shall identify a contribution, as appropriate, from the country relative to its national budget, taking into account the prevailing economic conditions, toward meeting the objectives of the Compact.
+(2) **Country contributions** — In addition to the elements described in subparagraphs (A) through (K) of paragraph (1), the Compact shall identify a contribution, as appropriate, from the country relative to its national budget, taking into account the prevailing economic conditions, toward meeting the objectives of the Compact.
 Any such contribution should be in addition to government spending allocated for such purposes in the country’s budget for the year immediately preceding the establishment of the Compact and should continue for the duration of the Compact.

 (3) **Definition** — In this subsection, the term “national development strategy” means any strategy to achieve market-driven economic growth and eliminate extreme poverty that has been developed by the government of the country in consultation with a wide variety of civic participation, including nongovernmental organizations, private and voluntary organizations, academia, women’s and student organizations, local trade and labor unions, and the business community.